compute-io/hmean/README.md

 var data = [ 1, 5, 3, 4, 16 ];

 var mu = hmean( data );
-// returns
+// returns ~2.7088
 ```

 Note: only calculate the harmonic mean for positive, real numbers.

 If an `array` contains negative numbers, the harmonic mean is nonsensical.
 For example, consider `x = [ 3, -3, 4 ]`.
 The harmonic mean of `x` is `12`, while the arithmetic mean is `1.33333...`.
 The harmonic mean should never be greater than the arithmetic mean.

 Similarly, if an `array` contains zero values, the harmonic mean is also zero: `1/0 --> infinity` and `1/infinity --> 0`.
 For example, consider `x = [ 0, 100, 1000, 10000 ]`.
-Using the textbook definition of the harmonic mean, the mean would be `0`, which, given `x` does not make sense.
+Using the textbook definition of the harmonic mean, the mean would be `0`, which, given `x`, does not make sense.

 If an `array` contains elements less than or equal to `0`, the function returns `NaN`.